BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 - This post about [LCP](https://web.dev/articles/optimize-lcp)

-I took advice from [This Cookie Script article](https://cookie-script.com/blog/how-to-add-youtube-videos-without-cookies) to remove cookies from embedded YouTube videos.
+I also took advice from [This Cookie Script article](https://cookie-script.com/blog/how-to-add-youtube-videos-without-cookies) to remove cookies from embedded YouTube videos.

 ### Media